-Having invested in over 140 PPP/P3 assets worldwide, Aberdeen Asset Management have seven major infrastructure PPP projects located in Australia spanning the social, health, water and transport sectors.
+Having invested in over 140 PPP/P3 assets worldwide, Aberdeen Asset Management has seven major infrastructure PPP projects located in Australia spanning the social, health, water and transport sectors.

 InfraRed Capital Partners

-InfraRed is a leading investment global infrastructure and real estate investment fund manager and has made investments into over 200 infrastructure projects worldwide, including over 35 hospitals and health related infrastructure projects.
+InfraRed is a leading investment global infrastructure and real estate investment fund manager and has made investments into over 200 infrastructure projects worldwide, including more than 35 hospitals and health related infrastructure projects.

 The Infrastructure Fund